abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 As we engage in activity, we can ground our awareness in the body and use it as a helpful anchor for our practice.
-We do this by having a tactile sense of contact with the ground, contact with physical movement and contact with the material world around us.
+We do this by having a tactile sense of contact with the ground, contact with physical movement, and contact with the material world around us.
 This brings awareness into the body, but it’s also important how this awareness is held.
 The Buddha’s way of teaching and training is through questioning and reflection.
 We’re not trying to apply a catechism of, “The body is like this,” repeating it over and over again.
 The awareness is an exploration, an investigation.
 We are asking ourselves, *What is the experience I’m having?
 Does it feel comfortable or not?
 Does it feel wholesome or not?
 Is this what mindfulness is, or not?* This kind of